Please update your Flash player to see this menu.

 Aquatica Water Park by SeaWorld

-The Aquatica parks use an Australian theme in naming their rides...a trend which has continued with the new Aquatica San Diego.
+The Aquatica parks use an Australian theme in naming their rides and landscaping their grounds...a trend which has continued with the new Aquatica San Diego.
 Another feature of Aquatica parks is the presence of a few species of marine life (although not nearly as extensive a collection as you'll find in the SeaWorld marine parks themselves.)

 The Aquatica phone number is (800) 257-4268.